PROFESSIONAL RESOURCES

 Jul 25, 2016 - Drs.
 Piper and Yiannios weigh sympathetic influence on dental pain and TMD symptoms.
 Dr. Piper describes the connection between malocclusion and trigeminal induction of stomatognathic muscle spasms.

-Sympathetic fibers accompany the trigeminal nerve along its branches.
+Sympathetic nerve fibers accompany the trigeminal nerve along its branches.
 They manage muscle tone, dental sensation, and homeostatic mechanisms which also affect heart rate, peripheral vascular resistance, and cerebral vascular tone.

 The emotional toll of Meniere's is something most of us cannot imagine.
 Social media support groups are full of stories and memes describing how debilitating this condition can be.